Trung28899/SASS-React-JS/FUNDAMENTALS.md

       +, Target parent present

-    - Mixin: function in sass
+    - @mixin: function in sass

       +, Create a @mixin